 - a current resume or other written application.
 See OF-612 Optional Application For a Federal Job

-- a completed OF-306, Declaration For Federal Employment Form (this form is to collect information ussed to determine your acceptability for federal employment.)
+- a completed OF-306, Declaration For Federal Employment Form (this form is to collect information used to determine your acceptability for federal employment.)

 - your undergraduate, graduate, and law school transcripts, as applicable

-- one writing sample for attorney applicants (an additional sample may be requested later)
+- one writing sample (an additional sample may be requested later)

 - a completed OF-1386B, Applicant Race and National Origin Questionnaire (this form is optional and will be used for statistical purposes only.)

-- a supplemental form for entry-level field attorney or field examiner positions
+- a supplemental form for entry-level field attorney positions

 If you have any questions concerning your application or the requirements for employment with the National Labor Relations Board, please contact the field office nearest you or send an e-mail to Field.firstname.lastname@example.org.